In collaboration with the Toyota Research Institute

 Research Approach

-For each of the three strategies highlighted below, this workshop utilizes the information from the background paper including a qualitative description of the strategy and its policy framework; a summary of what is known and what gaps exist in our understanding remain based on a review of selected literature (including peer-reviewed academic literature, technical reports, etc.); and identification of the key policy and research questions.
+For each of the three strategies highlighted below, the workshop utilized the information from the background paper including a qualitative description of the strategy and its policy framework; a summary of what is known and what gaps exist in our understanding remain based on a review of selected literature (including peer-reviewed academic literature, technical reports, etc.); and identification of the key policy and research questions.
 The strategies are reviewed based on four main criteria: environmental impacts on a full lifecycle assessment basis, cost-effectiveness, regulatory compliance requirements, and barriers to market adoption.

 The Three Strategies